This nutritious spring-inspired quinoa bowl with a surprisingly dairy-free and vegan healthy hollandaise sauce is a culmination of inspirations.

 - ¼ teaspoon salt

 - Fresh ground black pepper or paprika, for topping (optional)

-- To make the vegan Hollandaise sauce, place the cashews, milk beverage, vinegar, lemon juice, Dijon mustard, turmeric, smoked paprika, and the ⅝ teaspoon salt in your blender, and puree until smooth.
-Let this sit while you prepare the rest of the meal; it will thicken slightly.
+- To make the vegan hollandaise sauce, place the soaked cashews, milk beverage, vinegar, lemon juice, Dijon mustard, turmeric, smoked paprika, and the ⅝ teaspoon salt in your blender, and puree until smooth.
+Let the sauce sit while you prepare the rest of the meal; it will thicken slightly.

-- Steam the carrot slices and asparagus until tender, about 10 minutes (if the asparagus is thin, it will take just 5 minutes).
+- To make the spring quinoa bowl, steam the carrot slices and asparagus until tender, about 10 minutes (if the asparagus is thin, it will take just 5 minutes).